Advaidv121/Backdoor-And-Server/README.md

 ```
 python server.py
 ```
-- This will establish a connection with the server, and you can start sending commands to be executed on the server.🛜
+- This will establish a connection with the server, and you can start sending commands to be executed on the backdoor.🛜

 ## Available Commands 💡

-- Here's a table of the commands you can run on the server from the client:
+- Here's a table of the commands you can run on the backdoor from the server:

 | Command                | Description                                                     |
 |------------------------|-----------------------------------------------------------------|